monadicsystems/monadicsystems.github.io/post8.md

 1. Checks that the request's method is `GET`
 2. Checks that the first path segment of the URL is equal to `greet`
 3. Binds a path parameter or a query parameter to `maybeName`, if it exists.
 Otherwise, `Nothing` is bound to `maybeName`.
 This line contains two useful            functions:
-     a.
-The `optional` parser combinator from the `parser-combinators` library.
+     * The `optional` parser combinator from the `parser-combinators` library.
 The parser it is applied to will return `Nothing` instead of failing if the              parser fails
-     b.
-The `<|>` operator from the `Alternative` typeclass.
+     * The `<|>` operator from the `Alternative` typeclass.
 If the parser on the left side of the operator fails, the parser on the right side of the operator          is tried
 5. A let expression that assigns the correct value to `greeting` based on the value of `maybeName`
 6. Write `greeting` to the reponse body